Carlyle House: In popular culture

-James Phinney Munroe edited and published in 1904 the book Adventures of an Army Nurse in Two Wars based in the diaries and correspondence of Mary Phinney von Olnhausen.
+James Phinney Munroe edited and published in 1904 the book Adventures of an Army Nurse in Two Wars based on the diaries and correspondence of Mary Phinney von Olnhausen.
 The first part of the book talks about the lives of the people that worked in the Mansion House Hospital in Alexandria during the Civil War.
 The second part about her work also as a nurse in 1870 in the Franco-Prussian War.

 Mercy Street (TV series) was a fictional medical drama based in the book Adventures of an Army Nurse in Two Wars and produced by PBS in 2016 and 2017, it had 2 seasons with 6 episodes in each one.

-Paper & Stone: The hidden history of John Carlyle, is a 30 minutes DVD-Documentary about the life, history and recent discoveries of John Carlyle family.
-It was produced in 2005 by Robert Cole films & The Carlyle House Historic Park.
+Paper & Stone: The hidden history of John Carlyle, is a 30-minute DVD-Documentary about the life, history and recent discoveries of the John Carlyle family.
+It was produced in 2005 by Robert Cole Films & The Carlyle House Historic Park.
 The DVD has also a 10 minutes video called "Don't get weary" that talks and is about the life of the slaves that worked in the house and in the area.